digabi/exam-engine/README.md

 it, and checking that all examinees' answers are available.**

 **The MEX format and this engine is still under development: All functionalities of the MEX format do not yet work in Abitti.
-Breaking changes are also still possible without up-front warning.**
+Breaking changes are also still possible without prior warning.**

 # Setup